suhasbu/Squat_Assistant/README.md

 Sample format of training JSON files: log_nn.json

 ## Data Augmentation Ideas for Franco
-- Sample more non-apex (but near-apex) frames to use as bad squats
+- Sample more non-apex (but near-apex) frames to use as examples of bad squats

 ## Explore pose matching for Kim/Meher/Kathy
 - Feature Engineering